flowmo-ai/open_ai_client/docs/FilesApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**create_file**](FilesApi.md#create_file) | **POST** /files | Upload a file that can be used across various endpoints/features.
+[**create_file**](FilesApi.md#create_file) | **POST** /files | Upload a file that can be used across various endpoints.
 The size of all the files uploaded by one organization can be up to 100 GB.
-The size of individual files for can be a maximum of 512MB.
+The size of individual files can be a maximum of 512 MB or 2 million tokens for Assistants.
 See the [Assistants Tools guide](/docs/assistants/tools) to learn more about the types of files supported.
 The Fine-tuning API only supports &#x60;.jsonl&#x60; files.
 Please [contact us](https://help.openai.com/) if you need to increase these storage limits.
 [**delete_file**](FilesApi.md#delete_file) | **DELETE** /files/{file_id} | Delete a file.
 [**download_file**](FilesApi.md#download_file) | **GET** /files/{file_id}/content | Returns the contents of the specified file.
 [**list_files**](FilesApi.md#list_files) | **GET** /files | Returns a list of files that belong to the user&#x27;s organization.